-VCE provides retirement benefits to eligible employees through a 401(a) discretionary defined contribution plan and 457(b) deferred compensation plan (Plans).
-The Plans are administered by International City Management Association Retirement Corporation (ICMA-RC).
-At June 30, 2021, VCE had 1 plan participant.
+2021, VCE had 4 plan participants.
 VCE contributes 7% of covered payroll and up to an additional 3% of covered payroll as a match to employee tax deferred contributions (into the 457(b) deferred compensation plan) into the 401(a) discretionary defined contribution plan.

-For the year ended June 30, 2021 and 2020, VCE contributed \$45,603 and \$7,687, respectively.
+For the periods ended December 31, 2021 and June 30, 2021, VCE contributed \$30,072 and \$45,603, respectively.
 The Plans' provisions and contribution requirements as they apply to VCE are established and may be amended by the Board of Directors.